-(t) Bill acceptor canister contents keys.
-(1) The physical custody of the keys needed to access the contents of the for accessing stored, full bill acceptor canisters contents shall require the physical involvement of persons from at least two three separate departments. with the exception of the count team.
+(2) The physical custody of the keys needed to access the contents of the for accessing stored, full bill acceptor canisters contents shall require the physical involvement of persons from at least two three separate departments. with the exception of the count team.
 Note: The key custodian checking out keys constitutes physical involvement.

-Note: On review it was determined that the applicability of (t) (1) is captured by (t) (2).
-Therefore, it is proposed that (t) (1) be struck.
-After striking (t) (1), (t) (2) becomes (t) (1), and (t) (3) becomes (t) (2).
+Note: On review it was determined that the applicability of (t) (2) is captured by (t) (3).
+Therefore, it is proposed that (t) (2) be struck.
+After striking (t) (2), (t) (3) becomes (t) (2).

-(1) The physical custody of the keys needed to access the contents of the for accessing stored, full bill acceptor canisters contents shall require the physical involvement of persons from at least two three separate departments. with the exception of the count team.
+(2) The physical custody of the keys needed to access the contents of the for accessing stored, full bill acceptor canisters contents shall require the physical involvement of persons from at least two three separate departments. with the exception of the count team.
 Note: The key custodian checking out keys constitutes physical involvement.

-(1) (2) Access to the bill acceptor canister contents key at other than scheduled count times shall require the involvement of at least three persons from separate departments, one of whom must be a supervisor.
+(2) Access to the bill acceptor canister contents key at other than scheduled count times shall require the involvement of at least three persons from separate departments, one of whom must be a supervisor.
 The reason for access shall be documented with the signatures of all participants and observers.
 Two employees from separate departments are required to accompany the bill acceptor canister contents key from the time the keys are issued until the time the keys are returned.